-- 23. Defendant Michaels is North America's largest arts and crafts specialty retailer with more than 1,105 stores in the United States and Canada as of May, 2013.
-On information and belief, Michaels processes tens of thousands of employment applications per year. - 24.
-In or about December, 2014 Plaintiff applied for work with Defendant by completing Defendant's online Employment Application ("Application").
+- 23. Defendant Michaels is North America's largest arts and crafts specialty retailer with more than 1,105 stores in the United States and Canada as of May, 2013.1 On information and belief, Michaels processes tens of thousands of employment applications per year. - 24.
+In or about January, 2014 Plaintiff applied for work with Defendant by completing Defendant's online Employment Application ("Application").
+Plaintiff was subsequently hired by Defendant and worked at a Michaels store located in Vacaville, California from approximately January 2014 to July 2014.
 Defendant's Application, an example of which is attached as Exhibit 1, appears as a long single web page.2 On information and belief, this same Application was used regularly by Defendant for all online job applicants during the relevant time period pursuant to Defendant's employment policies, procedures, and/or practices.
 Individuals who came to Defendant's stores to submit applications in person were also directed to apply via the online Application. - 25.
-Plaintiff alleges, on information and belief, that following Plaintiff's submission of the Application, Defendant procured or caused to be prepared a background report on Plaintiff (i.e., a consumer report and/or investigative consumer report, as
+Plaintiff alleges, on information and belief, that following Plaintiff's submission of the Application, Defendant procured or caused to be prepared a background report on Plaintiff (i.e., a consumer report and/or investigative consumer report, as defined by 15 U.S.C.
+Section 1681a(d)(1)(B) and 15 U.S.C.
+Section 1681a(e)), in accordance with Defendant's standard practice and procedure.